woman in bed unable to sleep

 I have struggled with symptoms of anxiety and depression since I was very young, but have had a more difficult time managing these symptoms since becoming a parent.
 I think this is because there is less time to do the things I have historically done to manage my symptoms.

-So I am now having to get a little more creative and intentional about taking care of myself mentally and emotionally.
-For me, this means making time to work on my passion projects.
 This keeps me connected to myself as an individual and also stimulates my mind and creativity.
-It is hard to make the time for yourself when life gets busy with a child, but it truly is important.
+It is hard to make time for myself when life gets busy with a child, but it truly is important.

 Social Support